-- 1.3.1 I have been appointed by Hightown Housing Association - 1.3.2 The proposal is for demolition of the existing unit and development of the site for housing.
+- 1.3.1 I have been appointed by Hightown Housing Association to update the 2019 tree survey.
+The buildings have been demolished with greater access to the trees along the eastern boundary. - 1.3.2 The proposal is for development of the site for housing, with the construction of a Horseshoe shaped blocks of 4 storey flats e with a central courtyard facing southwards.